Kin-Ban/Voice_bot/README.md

 5 Review Conversation History:
   * The interface maintains a complete log of your interactions, enabling you to review both your queries and the assistant’s responses at any time.

+Here is the flow diagram of the system

 ![image](https://github.com/user-attachments/assets/e048ecad-8472-4075-bab8-4663653cee19)
-Fig: Flow diagram of the system